DOCUMENT: Investigation, Crime

 As detailed in a Palm Beach Police Department report, Epstein’s lawyers scoured the MySpace pages of Doe and a second teenage victim and provided police and prosecutors with printouts from the pair’s respective profiles.
 The copies were accompanied by a three-page letter from Epstein lawyer Alan Dershowitz.

 Epstein’s legal team, led by Dershowitz, thought it significant that Doe’s MySpace profile stated that her interests included music, theater, and marijuana.
-And that she smoked pot with her boyfriend and used the MySpace handle “pimp juice.”
+And that she smoked pot with her boyfriend and used the MySpace handle “Pimp Juice.”

 In his letter to investigators, Dershowitz wrote that Doe had an “apparent fascination with marijuana.”
 Her interest in pot, Dershowitz wrote, would come as no surprise to Joseph Recarey, the lead detective, since “I’m sure you are already aware of her recent Palm Beach arrest for both possession of marijuana and drug paraphernalia.”
 At the time of Dershowitz’s 2006 letter, the pot case against Doe had already been dismissed.